• Skip to primary navigation

 Instructions

-• Yeast: Prepare a large bowl.
-Add water, yeast, sugar and sea salt.
+• Add water, yeast, sugar and sea salt.
 Whisk them together until you see bubbles.
+The yeast will proof for about 15 minutes.

-• Rise: Cover the dough in the bowl with a cling wrap or a towel (or a plate); and place it on a counter to rise.
-It should take 2 to 3 hours – the dough will double in size.
+• Cover the dough in the bowl with a cling wrap or a towel (or a plate); and place it on a counter to rise.

-• Use parchment paper: Pour the risen dough onto a sheet of floured parchment paper.
-Shape it into a round ball (the seam should be on the under side).
+• Shape it into a round ball (the seam should be on the under side).
+This is your loaf.

-• Open dutch oven lid: Using parchment paper as a sling – carefully transfer the loaf into the dutch oven.
-Cover with a lid and bake for about 25 minutes.
+• Open dutch oven lid and using parchment paper as a sling - carefully transfer the loaf into the dutch oven.

 • Remove the lid: At 25 minutes, remove the lid.
 Continue baking for 15 more minutes until golden brown on top.